-Refund of Deposit MHB Policy MHB will refund the pet deposit to the resident, less the costs of any damages caused by the pet to the dwelling unit, within 30 days of move-out or removal of the pet from the unit.
+MHB will refund the pet deposit to the resident, less the costs of any damages caused by the pet to the dwelling unit, within 30 days of move-out or removal of the pet from the unit.

 The resident will be billed for any amount that exceeds the pet deposit.

 MHB will provide the resident with a written list of any charges against the pet deposit within 10 business days of the move-out inspection.
 If the resident disagrees with the amount charged to the pet deposit, MHB will provide a meeting to discuss the charges.
-10-IV.C.
-NON-REFUNDABLE NOMINAL PET FEE MHB may require payment of a non-refundable nominal pet fee to cover the reasonable operating costs to the development relating to the presence of pets [24 CFR 960.707(b)(1)].
-MHB Policy MHB requires pet owners to pay a non-refundable nominal pet fee.

-This fee is intended to cover the reasonable operating costs to the project relating to the presence of pets.
-Reasonable operating costs to the project relating to the presence of pets include, but are not limited to:

-Landscaping costs

-Pest control costs

-Insurance costs

-Clean-up costs

-The pet fee of \$10.00 will be billed on a monthly basis, and payment will be due 14 calendar days after billing.

-Charges for the non-refundable pet fee are not part of rent payable by the resident.

-10-IV.D.
+10-III.C.
 OTHER CHARGES

 Pet-Related Damages During Occupancy

-MHB Policy

 All reasonable expenses incurred by MHB as a result of damages directly attributable to the presence of the pet in the project will be the responsibility of the resident, including:

 The cost of repairs and replacements to the resident's dwelling unit

 Fumigation of the dwelling unit

 Repairs to common areas of the project

 The expense of flea elimination shall also be the responsibility of the resident.

 If the resident is in occupancy when such costs occur, the resident shall be billed for such costs in accordance with the policies in Section 8-I.G, Maintenance and Damage Charges.
 Pet deposits will not be applied to the costs of pet-related damages during occupancy.

 Charges for pet-related damage are not part of rent payable by the resident.

-Pet Waste Removal Charge The regulations do not address MHB's ability to impose charges for house pet rule violations.
+Pet Waste Removal Charge

+The regulations do not address MHB's ability to impose charges for house pet rule violations.
 However, charges for violation of MHB pet rules may be treated like charges for other violations of the lease and MHB tenancy rules.

-MHB Policy A separate pet waste removal charge per occurrence will be assessed against pet owners who fail to remove pet waste in accordance with this policy.
+A separate pet waste removal charge of \$15.00 per occurrence will be assessed against pet owners who fail to remove pet waste in accordance with this policy.

 Notices of pet waste removal charges will be in accordance with requirements regarding notices of adverse action.
 Charges are due and payable 14 calendar days after billing.
-If the family requests a grievance hearing within the required timeframe, the MHB may not take action for nonpayment of the charge until the conclusion of the grievance process.
+If the family requests a grievance hearing within the required timeframe, MHB may not take action for nonpayment of the charge until the conclusion of the grievance process.

 Charges for pet waste removal are not part of rent payable by the resident.

-PART IV: PET DEPOSITS AND FEES IN GENERAL OCCUPANCY DEVELOPMENTS 10-IV.A.
-OVERVIEW This part describes the MHB's policies for pet deposits and fees for those who reside in general occupancy developments.
+PART IV: PET DEPOSITS AND FEES IN GENERAL OCCUPANCY DEVELOPMENTS

+This part describes MHB's policies for pet deposits and fees for those who reside in general occupancy developments.

 10-IV.B.
+PET DEPOSITS

-PET DEPOSITS MHB may require a refundable pet deposit to cover additional costs attributable to the pet and not otherwise covered [24 CFR 960.707(b)(1)].
-MHB requires a resident to pay a pet deposit and must place the deposit in an account of the type required under applicable State or local law for pet deposits, or if there are no such requirements, for rental security deposits, if applicable.
-The MHB must comply with such laws as to retention of the deposit, interest, and return of the deposit to the resident, and any other applicable requirements [24 CFR 960.707(d)].
-Payment of Deposit MHB Policy Pet owners are required to pay a pet deposit according to the schedule below in addition to any other required deposits.
+A MHB may require a refundable pet deposit to cover additional costs attributable to the pet and not otherwise covered [24 CFR 960.707(b)(1)].

+A MHB that requires a resident to pay a pet deposit must place the deposit in an account of the type required under applicable State or local law for pet deposits, or if there are no such requirements, for rental security deposits, if applicable.
+MHB must comply with such laws as to retention of the deposit, interest, and return of the deposit to the resident, and any other applicable requirements [24 CFR 960.707(d)].

+Payment of Deposit

+Pet owners are required to pay a pet deposit of \$200 in addition to any other required deposits.
 The deposit must be paid in full before the pet is brought on the premises.
-Schedule of initial pet deposit: